gbmhunter/blog/content/posts/2019/05-31-may-2019-updates/index.md

 type: "post"
 ---

-* The {{% link text="Component Designators page" src="/electronics/circuit-design/component-designators" %}} was updated.
+* The {{% link text="Component Schematic Symbols and Designators page" src="/electronics/circuit-design/component-schematic-symbols-and-designators" %}} was updated.
 The mobile unfriendly one-big-table design was removed in favour of separate sections for each component and designator/schematic symbol.
 Some of the symbols were also updated using InkScape.

 * The PCB Design Tools section of the main PCB Design page was moved onto it's own {{% link text="PCB Design Tools page" src="/pcb-design/pcb-design-tools" %}}.